 While obtaining her Associate’s Degree from Saddleback College in American Sign Language Interpreting, Cydney’s instructors had emphasized the frustration felt by the deaf and hard of hearing communities when trying to interact with the larger hearing community, and how rare it was for somebody to engage with them in a patient manner.

 After completing her Graduate Gemologist diploma at GIA, her goal is to work as an appraiser.
-She also plans on creating content that is accessible to the deaf and hard of hearing communities.
+She also plans on creating content that is accessible to the deaf and hard-of-hearing communities.
 As an individual with dyslexia and dyscalculia, she also wants to make content that is accessible for those with learning disabilities so that they can not only share in her education and knowledge but ultimately feel empowered when selecting jewelry.